subhadipchowdhury/math_workbook_template/README.md

-# Clean Worksheet Template
+# Worksheet Template

-A versatile clean template for writing Math notes, worksheets and homework assignments.
+A versatile template for writing Math notes, worksheets and homework assignments.

 This version uses the book class and chapters to create longer notes.